 Up your chromium intake

 If you struggle with intense sugar cravings then it may be worthwhile supplementing with chromium.
-This mineral is helps to keep blood sugar levels stable and cravings at bay.
+This mineral helps to keep blood sugar levels stable and cravings at bay.

 Flex your ‘I’m not eating sugar’ muscle daily